tarwn/lessthandot-hugo/blogs/content/posts/2013-01-19-indexes-in-mongodb.md

 db.Indexing.insert( { name : "Xavier", age : 10 } )
 db.Indexing.insert( { name : "Zen", age : 50 } )</pre>

-Now let&#8217;s run a simple query that will return all rows where the name is Denis and we want to see what the engine is doing.
+Now let's run a simple query that will return all rows where the name is Denis and we want to see what the engine is doing.
 You can use explain to return the plan

 <pre>db.Indexing.find({name: "Denis"}).explain()</pre>